CodeJamboree/js-test/README.md

 A simple test platform.

 * Run tests
-  * Mark tests as skipped
-  * Mark tests as focused
+  * Setup/Teardown all or individual tests
+  * Run the same test with multiple test cases
-  * Setup/Teardown individual and entire tests
+  * Set timeout limits on all or individual tests
+  * Randomize test order
+  * Isolate or skip tests
 * Expectation helper
 * Mock functions
 * Spy & Fake standard output/error writes